tinymce/tinymce-docs/rtc/troubleshooting.md

 ## Common JWT error messages

-If the below error descriptions do not immediately solve the problem, try pasting the token into [https://jwt.io/](https://jwt.io/) which will provide more detailed token format debugging.
+If the below error descriptions do not solve the problem, try pasting the token into the [https://jwt.io/ Debugger](https://jwt.io/#debugger-io) for detailed token-format debugging.

 ### Unsupported JWT signature algorithm